DiscreteMaths/DM04-Functions/Julia in Imaging - Siobhan Ryan.md

-**Step 3** You can optionally specify the pixel spacing as a parameter to *view()*, which then ensures that the aspect ratio of the image is conserved on resizing.
-There are many tricks associated with *view()*: you can click-and-drag within the image to zoom in on a particular region;various simple transformations (flipping and rotation) are possible; images can be annotated and multiple images can be arranged on a canvas for simultaneous viewing.
 ###Image representation
 Outside of the test images, an arbitrary image file can be loaded using **imread()** from the Images package.
 Naturally, there are also functions for writing images, **imwrite()** and **writemime()**.Training and test matrices can now be loaded using function **read_data()**.Information about the labels can be read using the **readtable()** function.